Rex1671/NetaKhoj/README.md

 ## 🎯 **What is Netakhoj?**

 **Netakhoj** is India's premier electoral intelligence platform that transforms how citizens discover and connect with their representatives.
-Our  web application provides comprehensive, real-time access to India's democratic landscape through interactive maps, detailed analytics, and intelligent search capabilities.
+Our cutting-edge web application provides comprehensive, real-time access to India's democratic landscape through interactive maps, detailed analytics, and intelligent search capabilities.
 Built with enterprise-grade security and performance, Netakhoj serves as the most trusted digital gateway to electoral information in India.

 ### 🌟 **Why Netakhoj?**

 - **🗺️ Interactive Maps**: Navigate through all 543 parliamentary and 4,120+ assembly constituencies.
 - **📊 Live Analytics**: Real-time statistics on political representation across India.
 - **🔍 Smart Search**: Find representatives by name, constituency, or party affiliation.
-- **🧠 AI-Powered Insights**: Leverages Google Gemini AI to enrich candidate data and provide deeper insights.
+- **📊 Automated Data Aggregation**: Aggregates and processes publicly available data from various online sources to provide comprehensive insights.
 - **🛡️ Secure & Reliable**: Enterprise-level security with custom threat detection and Appwrite integration.
 - **⚡ Real-time Updates**: Live data synchronization via WebSockets.